jeremyckahn/rekapi/docs/to-css.md

 document.head.appendChild(style);
 ````

 For a working example of this method, take a look at the source for `ext/to-css/sandbox.html`.
+[Live demo](http://rekapi.com/ext/to-css/sandbox.html).

 ### .toCSS() options